galenhuntington/hpre/README.md

 That is, this will import all symbols from the module both unqualified and with `Exc.`.
 (A _trailing_ comma, however, is ignored.)

-If an import is explicitly `qualified`, `hpre` leaves it unchanged.
+If an import is explicitly `qualified`, it is left unchanged, although eventually I may make this an error.

 Unlike all other `hpre` features, multiplex imports can change the meaning of valid Haskell programs, since `as` imports are now all qualified.
-As such, currently it is off by default, and is activated by putting `--+` on a line by itself, which causes processing of import statements from then on.
+For this reason, it is off by default, and is activated by putting `--+` on a line by itself, which causes processing of import statements from then on.

 In the future, I may drop this rule, and simply have `hpre` transform all imports, accepting that it is not fully compatible.
 This will